LAW COLLOQUY

 According to Barnes and Teeters, "they live violently and expect violence."
 Their activities are spread over a large geographical area, moving from place to place but reuniting at prearranged hideouts.
 They are registered as hardened and habitual criminals in police records.

 Gangs are composed of tough and hardened criminals who do not hesitate to kill, assault, or use violence.
 They are involved in robberies, kidnapping, murder, extortion, and smuggling.
 Some gangs are engaged in anti-social activities, taking a cut of the loot or a fixed amount of money for the help rendered.
-The gangs float a score of satellites including restaurants, gambling dens, underworld messengers, women and children, and hangers-on.
+The gangs float a score of satellites, including restaurants, gambling dens, underworld messengers, women and children, and hangers-on.

 Racket

-A racket is a strategic or systematized criminal act, usually in which the criminal act is a form of business or a way to earn illegal or extorted money regularly.
+A racket is a strategic or systematised criminal act, usually in which the criminal act is a form of business or a way to earn illegal or extorted money regularly.
 A racket is often a continuous criminal operation.

-Donald Taft defines it as, “an organised crime in which the criminal elements perform a service to such members of society who are normally engaged in some legitimate business activity”.
+Donald Taft defines it as “an organised crime in which the criminal elements perform a service to such members of society who are normally engaged in some legitimate business activity”.

 It also involves a dishonest way of getting money by deceiving or cheating people, selling worthless goods and articles, adulterated commodities, spurious drugs and so forth.

-However, Fitzgerald has stated that sometimes the 'brains' also do the jobs of the 'muscles' to maintain their leadership, enforce their authority, demonstrate proper techniques, to preserve their reputation.
+However, Fitzgerald has stated that sometimes the 'brains' also do the jobs of the 'muscles' to maintain their leadership, enforce their authority, demonstrate proper techniques, and preserve their reputation.
 Such activities can have devastating consequences for both public and private institutions.

 Some of the examples of racketeering are: